Key Takeaways

 Average American Credit Card Debt by State

-The national average credit card balance was $7,951, as of the end of 2022.
-According to CNBC, in 2022, Alaska had the highest average credit card debt at $8,026.
+The national average credit card balance was $6,501 toward the end of 2023.
+According to Experian, Alaska had the highest average credit card debt at $8,026.

 Generally, states with a high cost of living have higher average credit card debt balances.
 For example, Alaska, Connecticut, the District of Columbia (D.C.) and Hawaii are in the top 10 highest debt states.
 While more affordable states like Iowa, Wisconsin and Mississippi rank in the top five states with the lowest average credit card balances.